FunctionLab/selene/docs/source/overview/cli.md

 #### Optional parameters
 - `batch_size`: Default is 64.
 The size of the mini-batches to use.
 - `use_cuda`: Default is `False`.
-Specify whether CUDA GPUs are available for torch to use.
+Specify whether CUDA-enabled GPUs are available for torch to use.
 - `reference_sequence`: Default is the class `selene_sdk.sequences.Genome`.
 The type of sequence on which this analysis will be performed (must be type `selene.sequences.Sequence`).
     - IMPORTANT: For variant effect prediction, the reference sequence version should correspond to the version used to specify the chromosome and position of each variant, NOT necessarily the one on which your model was trained.
     - For prediction on sequences and _in silico_ mutagenesis, the only thing that matters is the sequence type---that is, Selene uses the static variables in the class for information about the sequence alphabet and encoding.
 One problem with our current configuration file parsing is that it asks you to pass in a valid input FASTA file even though you do not need the reference sequence for these 2 sub-operations.
 We will see if this issue can be resolved in the future.